melissamonk-NOAA/Vermilion_2021/doc/north.md

 The Thorson-Dorn rockfish prior (developed for use West Coast rockfish assessments) conducted by James Thorson (personal communication, NWFSC, NOAA) and reviewed and endorsed by the Scientific and Statistical Committee (SSC) in 2017, has been a primary source of information on steepness for rockfishes.
 This approach, however, was subsequently rejected for future analysis in 2019 when the new meta-analysis resulted in a mean value of approximately 0.95.
 In the absence of a new method for generating a prior for steepness the default approach reverts to the previously endorsed method, the 2017 prior for steepness ($h$; beta distribution with $\mu$=0.72 and $\sigma$=0.16) is retained.

-A prior for natural mortality was developed using the method of [@Hamel2015].
+A prior for natural mortality was developed using the method of Hamel [-@Hamel2015].
 The STAT examined the distribution of ages from the NWFSC hook-and-line survey and found that roughly 99.9% of otoliths aged were in the mid-50s or younger.
 Therefore an approximate maximum age of 54 was selected, giving a median estimate of 0.1 $yr^{-1}$ for the prior.
 The STAT notes that the recommended log-scale standard deviation of 0.438 for the prior makes it only weakly informative, so small changes to the prior's median value do not affect estimates of *M* and other assessment results.